mehmet-dogru/samu-api/README.md

 # samu-api
-This is swagger docs https://samu-api.fly.dev/api-docs/ \n Document is still being prepared!!!
+This is swagger docs https://samu-api.fly.dev/api-docs/
+# Document is still being prepared!!!